-- Deliver Talk 1 using the notes on page 119.
-The notes for this talk can also be downloaded from www.ceministries.org/cy to enable you to adapt them for your group and add your own illustrations.
-Alternatively, you could show Episode 1 from the Soul DVD if this would be appropriate for your group. - ▶ There is a recap (called DOWNLOAD) in the group member's CY Handbook for their reference.
+- Watch Episode 1 of the Soul DVD, or deliver Talk 1 using the notes on page 121.
+The notes for this talk can also be downloaded from www.ceministries.org/soul to enable you to adapt them for your group and add your own illustrations. - There is a recap (called DOWNLOAD) in the group member's Soul Handbook for their reference.
 Encourage people to write notes on the Download page as they listen to the talk.
 The recap is also printed below.